-The versatile forward had scored 23 goals in 18 regular season games.
-He was the fan favorite in Seattle, starring there from 1916 through 1923.
+The versatile all star forward was the fan favorite in Seattle, starring there from 1916 through 1923.
 He did miss much of two seasons due to World War I. He did not serve with the military, which was exactly the problem.
-Morris, who was born in Brandon, Manitoba, missed remainder of 1918-19 and majority of 1919-20 seasons after being charged for Draft Evasion by U.S. authorities, March 16, 1918.
+Morris, a Canadian born in Brandon, Manitoba, missed remainder of 1918-19 and majority of 1919-20 seasons after being charged for Draft Evasion by U.S. authorities, on March 16, 1918.
 He was sentenced to serve time on Alcatraz Island.
 All charges were dropped in 1920.
+Bizarre.

 Morris returned to the ice but was never quite the same.
 After a couple of seasons back with Seattle he moved to Calgary to play with the Tigers before bouncing around a few leagues and cities.
-He did play 6 games with the Boston Bruins (2 goals) in 1925.
+He did play 6 games with the Boston Bruins (scoring 1 goal and 1 assist) in 1925.
 That would be his only taste of NHL action.